How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Click to confirm your domain name and ownership.

-You’ll need to also set up your SSL Certificate.
-While you can do all of yourself, it’s probably simpler and less confusing to reach out to customer service to get help.
+You’ll also need to set up your SSL Certificate.
+While you can do all of this yourself, it’s probably simpler to reach out to customer service to get help.
+NameHero’s tech service helped me set it up easily.

 Once everything is working, you can now add your theme.